tapsilat/tapsilat-go/README.md

 # tapsilat-go

 Tapsilat Go is a Go client library for accessing the Tapsilat API.
 It provides convenient access to Tapsilat's API from applications written in the Go language.
-You can create an order, get order, get order list, get order status, cancel order and refund order.
+You can create an order, get order, get order list, get order status, cancel order, refund order, and manage subscriptions.

 ## Installation